 A new study from the AAA Foundation for Traffic Safety finds drowsy driving can be just as dangerous as drunk driving.
 The study shows drivers who get less than 5 hours of sleep a night are more than four times more likely to get into an auto accident than a fully rested driver.
 Drivers who sleep just 5-6 hours daily double their risk for a crash.
-Since The Centers for Disease Control and Prevention says that 35% of drivers sleep less than the recommended 7 hours a day, we thought it would be helpful to share some surprising statistics from the AAA study.
+Since The Centers for Disease Control and Prevention says that 35% of drivers sleep less than the recommended 7 hours a day, the Car Accident Attorneys at Rutter Mills thought it would be helpful to share some surprising statistics from the AAA study.

 The AAA Foundation report found that in a 24-hour period, crash risk for sleep-deprived drivers increased steadily when compared to drivers who slept the recommended seven hours or more:

 - Six to seven hours of sleep: 1.3 times the crash risk

 - Five to six hours of sleep: 1.9 times the crash risk

 - Four to five hours of sleep: 4.3 times the crash risk